Cyclic contractions of dimer algebras always exist

 \section{Abstract}

-We show that every nondegenerate dimer algebra on a torus admits a cyclic contraction to a cancellative dimer algebra.
-This implies, for example, that a nondegenerate dimer algebra is Calabi-Yau if and only if it is noetherian, if and only if its center is noetherian; and the Krull dimension of the center of every nondegenerate dimer algebra (on a torus) is 3.
+We show that every nondegenerate dimer algebra $A$ on a torus admits a cyclic contraction to a cancellative dimer algebra.
+This implies, for example, that $A$ is Calabi-Yau if and only if it is noetherian; and that the center of $A$ has Krull dimension $3$.